How to build a strong engineering culture through engineering values

 So yes, in this setting, I think I can really see how they can be more flexible with a solution approaches with learning, with experimenting, right.
 They have several clients and for each of them, they want to create a great you know, consistent experience.
 But between clients they can actually experiment learning.

 On the other hand, the app stone is a complete payment solution for marketplaces and platforms.
-So I guess my desire to bring in a new, completely new technology into the mix is much harder and also more counterproductive for the longterm vision of the.
-Well, to be fair, if you take a closer look to Lula bot I would probably also not come from in my idea of using [00:18:00] remix as their specialty is really Drupal development.
+So I guess my desire to bring in a new, completely new technology into the mix is much harder and also more counterproductive for the longterm vision of the company.
+Well, to be fair, if you take a closer look to Lulabot I would probably also not come forward in my idea of using remix as their specialty onstead of Lulabot in development.

 Right.
 So I can imagine it gets a little bit hairy, a little bit tricky, but who knows?
 Right?
 Maybe they also say, well, let's try it out.
 This is our mentality, right?
 This is our value.
 Let's try it.
 And see if you love it so much.
 And you're exceeding all our expectations in terms of how fast you can run and how with how quality you can run.